JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

   - Choose an enchantment, like 4
   - Go through all pages available or the maximum of 20
   - Go to enchantment 3
-  - See al pages
+  - See all pages
   - Repeat all enchantments, then all tiers, then all categories.
 - This would be a full market scan and would take some 20 minutes or more.
-If you want something faster, you can use less filters.
+If you want something faster, you can use fewer filters.
 You can even not choose a category, only go through the latest orders for each tier/enchantment.
--  After that go to the Black Market.
+- Then, go to the Black Market.
-  - Keep the default sort order (highest price)
+  - Keep the default sort order (the highest price)
   - Choose a category
   - Choose a tier
   - Choose an enchantment